-Adam Kornas was grateful to have been funded by PRS for Music Foundation for his ballet Hansel and Gretel.
+Adam Kornas was grateful to have been funded by PRS for Music Foundation in 2015 for the composition of his ballet Hansel and Gretel.

 Adam began his composition studies with Dr Gavin Wayte at Chetham's School of Music and continued his studies with Dr Jonathan Cole at the Royal College of Music, London.
 In July 2014, Adam graduated with a first class honours degree.
 During his studies, Adam had works performed and workshopped by ensembles such as the Manchester Camerata, London Contemporary Chamber Orchestra, the Pacific Trio, and the Archos String Quartet; at prestigious venues including St Martin in the Fields, Rambert, the National Portrait Gallery, and the Salzburg Mozarteum.

 In 2012, Adam was awarded the Lord Mayor’s Composition Prize for his string quintet, ‘Paradise Regained.’
 The award is supported by the Worshipful Company of Musicians of which Adam is a Yeoman member.
 Their continued support has lead to subsequent performances of this work in London and in the Salzburg Chamber Music Festival, as well as a performance in Vienna.